 Humans from various cultures holding a planet © Goethe-Institut

-Welcome to the "Your language counts!
-All languages matter in a multilingual society, starting in school." project, dedicated to supporting the integration and educational success of multilingual students with a heritage language background.
-In an increasingly diverse Europe, multilingualism is the norm, presenting many opportunities but also challenges for students who must navigate a school system dominated by a language different from their heritage languages.
+Welcome to the project, "Your Language Counts!
+All languages matter in a multilingual society, starting in school."
+It is dedicated to supporting the integration and educational success of multilingual students with a heritage language background.
+In an increasingly diverse Europe, multilingualism is the norm, offering many opportunities but also presenting challenges for students navigating a school system dominated by a language different from their heritage language.

-Our project aim is to contribute to students’ overall academic achievements and foster a sense of belonging through knowledge and therefore pride in their languages.
+Our project aims to contribute to students’ overall academic achievement and foster a sense of belonging through knowledge – and, therefore, pride – in their languages.

-Anticipated outcomes are the establishment of a shared platform for HL teachers to exchange experiences and materials, an HLT implementation handbook and a roadmap for the effective integration of heritage language teaching in schools.
+Anticipated outcomes include the establishment of a shared platform for HL teachers to exchange experiences and materials, an HLT implementation handbook, and a roadmap for the effective integration of heritage language teaching in schools.

 Through this approach, we aim to create a supportive and inclusive educational environment for all multilingual students, promoting linguistic diversity and cultural understanding.